Jobs

 Principle Responsibilities

-- Supervise children for after-school program hours, ensuring an enriching and safe experience in nature.
+Supervise children, ensuring an enriching and safe experience in nature.

 Qualifications

-- Able to work cohesively with a variety of co-teachers.
+Ability to work cohesively with a variety of co-teachers

 How to apply